miahj1/miahj1.github.io/_posts/2023-08-04-drawbacks-macbook.md

 If you thought that was the only mouse feature you were missing, you’re dead wrong: smooth scrolling won’t work either.
 Thankfully, there’s a free application for it called [Mos](https://mos.caldis.me) which makes scrolling smooth again.

-## 10. File Transfer Between Android Phones and Macbook Require Finesse
+## 10. File Transfer Between Android Phones and Macbook Requires Finesse
 File transfer on phones that run on Android OS work only if you’re lucky.
 Connecting a USB-C cable from the phone to the MacBook’s
 USB-C adapter won’t make the drive pop-up on the desktop.
 Rudimentary suggestions on the web recommend using the [Android File
 Transfer](https://www.android.com/filetransfer/) third-party application.
 The only catch is that it doesn’t work for everyone.